dprocell/ATMS523-Final-Project/README.md

 # Predicting Significant Hail in the Central Great Plains: A Comparison of Atmospheric Instability Models

 ### In this repository, we use ERA5 data to analyze how CAPE, wind shear, and freezing level affect significant hail formation using different ML models and dataset approaches.
+5 different models are two datasets are tested.

+- Dataset 1: hail data + daily atmospheric data at 00Z
+- Dataset 2: hail data + daily atmospheric data at time of maximum CAPE value for that day

+* Model A: Full Linear Logistic Regression (CAPE, wind shear, and freezing level)
+* Model B: Reduced Linear Logistic Regression (CAPE only)
+* Model C: PCA + Logistic Regression
+* Model D: Random Forest Classifier
+* Model E: No Shear Linear Logistic Regression

+We found that Model D (Random Forest) works best for Dataset 1 (hail data + daily atmoshperic data t 00Z), while Models A & C (Full Linear Logistic Regression and PCA) performed best for Datset 2 (hail data + atmospheric data at time of maximum CAPE), with Model D (Random Forest) in close second.

  ---
   #### Analysis Script
   To run: `python HailAnaylsis.py`